 Me: Will you enable me to do my talk tomorrow?

 Cleaning up my mess, careful not to wake up Angel 1, Lynnie, took all the energy I had left.
 All zonked out, I barely crawled back to bed.

-At seven AM, only half of me woke up, towing my luggage with my Angels 1 and 2 to church.
+At seven AM, only half of me woke up.
+Towing my luggage, Angels 1, Angel 2, and I took a cab to church.
 I did my talk and signed books before the three of us rushed to the airport.

 After strapping on my seat belt, I went out like a light, nudged only by my seatmate when it was time to deplane.